How Much is the Child Tax Credit for 2018? Read On to Find Out

 This is an important amendment to the old tax rules!
 You can now claim child tax credits for your 20-something dependents.

 There is a new provision under the 2018 Tax Cuts and Jobs Act which allows $500 child tax credit for dependents who are 17 years or older.

 You can claim tax credits even if your child is over 17 if the dependent lives with you for over half a year and until age 23 if the dependent is a student.
 Even though the credits for those above the age threshold is less, at least there’s still some kind of consideration!
 It isn’t bad, either, considering that there’s a 6-year extension for qualifying to claim credits.

-When you file your tax returns, all qualified children and dependents must be declared.
-Here are the following criteria to determine a dependent:
+When you file your tax return, all qualified children and dependents must be declared.
+Here are the criteria to determine a dependent: